 The power of video marketing continues to increase in popularity.
-These days, more than 70% of potential buyers make a positive purchase decision after watching a product video.
-This makes social media platforms the perfect place to post and promote video marketing content.
+These days, more than 70% of potential customers make a positive purchase decision after watching a product video.
+This makes social commerce platforms the perfect place to post and promote video e-commerce marketing content.

-Instagram, Facebook, Pinterest, Twitter, and YouTube all allow the use of paid video ads.
-While different platforms have different ad specs and requirements, once you determine where most of your audience is, you can begin creating, optimizing, and modifying video content that can be leveraged across each with success.
+Social networks like Instagram, Facebook, Pinterest, Twitter, and YouTube all allow the use of paid video ads.
+While different platforms have different ad specs and requirements, once you determine where most of your audience is, you can create, optimize, and modify video content that can be published across each with success.

-For example, Instagram added a “shop featured products” option to Reels (an Instagram video content type that allows users to post longer videos than in-feed video post time limits permit) in late 2020.
+For example, Instagram has a “shop featured products” option for Reels (an Instagram video content type that allows users to post longer videos than in-feed video post time limits permit).
 This allows for seamless purchasing of items shown in the videos.

-In October 2020, TikTok made a huge step toward e-commerce by entering a partnership with Shopify.
-Shopify users can now connect their accounts to TikTok for Business and sell products through in-feed shoppable video ads.
+TikTok made a huge step toward social commerce back in fall 2020 by entering a partnership with Shopify.
+This allowed Shopify users to connect their accounts to TikTok for Business and sell products through in-feed shoppable video ads.

-And with the app’s white-hot rise in popularity across regions and demographics, TikTok is likely to launch more e-commerce features in the near future.
-Though this platform’s audience often skews younger than that on Instagram or Facebook, the purchasing power of these users still offers high potential for many brands.
+And with the app’s white-hot rise in popularity across regions and demographics, TikTok is likely to launch more e-commerce features in the near future (though they did recently drop plans to expand their live shopping U.S. initiatives).
+This platform’s audience often skews younger than that on Instagram or Facebook, but the purchasing power of these users still offers high potential for many brands.

-Social media is a great way to connect with your target audience, build a relationship, and target new customers in a way that’s streamlined and direct.
-To stay on top of your selling game, it’s imperative to monitor social media selling tool updates and take full advantage of them when it makes sense for your brand and audience.
+Social media is a great way to connect with your target audience, build a relationship, and target new customers.
+To stay on top of your social commerce game, it’s imperative to monitor social media selling tool updates and take full advantage of them when it makes sense for your brand and audience.